Tech-at-DU/d3-tutorial/12-Interaction/readme.md

 **Challenge**

 The graph shows a single year.
 It might be good if we could compare years.
-You try any of the suggestions below or come up with your solution.
+You can try any of the suggestions below or come up with your solution.

 Add a second or third menu.
 These menus allow us to choose different years to show.
 It might look like the image below.
 Notice the menu shows 1901, 1902, and 1903.